stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

    :py:class:`DataFlder`.

 The loading process will also add the metadata key ''Loaded From'' to the file which will give you a note of the filename used to read the data.
-Finally, akin to :py:class:`Stoner.Core.DataFile` you can force a dialog box to select a directory by passing **False** into the constructor or :py:meth:DataFolder.getlist` methods in place of a directory name.
+If the attribute :py:attr:`DataFoilder.read_means` is set to **True** then additional metadata is set for each file that contains the mean value of each column of data.

 Doing Something With Each File
 ===============================